State Pension (United Kingdom): State Pension age

 Before the Pensions Act 1995, the state pension age had been 60 for women, and 65 for men.
 The Act changed this so that the women's pension age would be made equal with men, but that the transition should only be phased in from 2010 to 2020.
 In 2006, a cross party Parliamentary report again recommended equalisation of ages on the basis of equal treatment of both sexes.
 It also recommended a rise in the state pension age for both men and women to 68 between 2024 and 2046.
 The rationale for the age rise was that people would be living longer in the future.
 This was put into effect by the Pensions Act 2007.

 However, when the Conservative and Liberal Democrat coalition took power, the Pensions Act 2011 accelerated the rise of the state pension age to 66 for both men and women by 6 October 2020.
 Under the Pensions Act 2014, the coalition government again accelerated the rise in the state pension age to 67 by 6 April 2028.

 In May 2019, a challenge in the High Court failed to reverse decisions to accelerate the equalisation of the pension ages on the ground that not enough notice was given.
 The Conservative Party in its 2019 manifesto stated that it would not change the rules, while the Labour Party committed itself to compensating women who were unfairly affected by the changes in the pension age.
 An appeal to the Court of Appeal against the decision of the High Court was dismissed on 15 September 2020.
 On 31 March 2021 the Supreme Court refused the women's application for permission to appeal against the decision of the Court of Appeal.

+On 21 March 2024, the Parliamentary Ombudsman recommended that the affected women receive compensation in the range of £1,000 to £2,950 each.
+On 17 December 2024 the Labour government announced that the affected women would not receive any financial compensation.

 The current ages for the state pension in law are as follows: